-This Code of Practice covers disease caused by three species of bacteria:
+This Code of Practice covers diseases caused by three species of bacteria:

-Taylorella equigenitalis (the contagious equine metritis organism - CEMO)
+• Taylorella equigenitalis (T. equigenitalis, the contagious equine metritis organism - CEMO)

-Contagious equine metritis (CEM) caused by this organism was first diagnosed in 1977 in Newmarket.
+Contagious equine metritis (CEM), caused by this organism, was first diagnosed in 1977 in Newmarket.
 The cause, T. equigenitalis, was until then unknown.
-Following the development and application of this Code of Practice, CEM was eradicated in the UK and has occurred only sporadically since.
-This organism occurs widely in the non-Thoroughbred population, and to a limited extent in Thoroughbreds, in mainland Europe.
+Following the development and application of this Code of Practice, CEM was eradicated in UK and has occurred only sporadically since.
+It occurs widely in the non-Thoroughbred population, and to a limited extent in Thoroughbreds, in mainland Europe.

-This organism in also found in the environment and can cause infections in a variety of animal species and in humans.
+This organism is also found in the environment and can cause infections in a variety of animal species, and in humans.
 Not all strains of P. aeruginosa cause equine venereal disease but there is no reliable method to differentiate between the strains.
 Therefore, all isolates should be considered as potential venereal pathogens.

-Both K. pneumoniae and P. aeruginosa occur from time to time within Europe.
+Both K. pneumoniae and P. aeruginosa occur sporadically within Europe.